zuhairaziz95/DailyStock/README.md

 with the stock name.
 The stock ticker column is case sensitive , the stock name must be the same from the Yahoo Finance website.
 Otherwise, it will prompt wiith no table query.

 For example Vanguard Berkshire Hathaway Inc. the shortform is (BRK-B) there should be dash in between.
-The code will look at the stock ticker column and read the data.
-And update it accordingly.
+The code is flexible and it will look at the stock ticker column and read the data and update it accordingly.More stock name can be added underneath the table.

 There is button added inside the worksheet so user can run it daily.